trailofbits/binrec-tob/README.md

    **WARNING:** In macOS, if `ctrl+alt+2` doesn't work, try the following:
    `XQUARTS-->preferences-->Input-->Option keys send ALT L and ALT R`

-3. Back in the docker instance shell, load the snapshot in S2E mode with the custom plugin loaded, using the HostFiles plugin to copy the target binary to the VM:
+3. Back in the original shell, load the snapshot in S2E mode with the custom plugin loaded, using the HostFiles plugin to copy the target binary to the VM:

        $ ./qemu/cmd-debian.sh --vnc 0 hello